Tell us about your history, where you came from, what makes you tick?

 Any words of wisdom?

-Find your passion or your “why” you do what you do… be it for work or life and follow it!
+Find your passion or your “why”. …be it for work or life and follow it!

 Make sure that you look forward to waking up each day because you love what you do and that you’re working towards your “why” each and every day.
 I find this helps me in all aspects of my life, in my training, my work and my personal life.
 I am still refining my own “why” but i think about it all the time, especially on those tough days and it helps get me through.